2018 Google walkouts: The walkout

-On November 1, 2018, more than 20,000 Google employees engaged in a worldwide walkout to protest the way in which the company handled cases of sexual harassment, and other grievances.
+On November 1, 2018, at approximately 11 am, more than 20,000 Google employees engaged in a worldwide walkout to protest the way in which the company handled cases of sexual harassment, and other grievances.
 The protest came one week after a New York Times report named Andy Rubin as having been paid a $90 million severance package despite being asked to resign due to sexual misconduct allegations, as well as other executives with similar allegations towards them who also received severance packages.
 The core organizers were Claire Stapleton, Tanuja Gupta, Meredith Whittaker, Celie O'Neil-Hart, Stephanie Parker, Erica Anderson, and Amr Gaber.
 The walkout was organized in less than three days and lasted for a half hour.

 Striking workers used a flyer that read:Hi.
-I’m not at my desk because I’m walking out in solidarity with other Googlers and contractors to protest sexual harassment, misconduct, lack of transparency, and a workplace culture that’s not working for everyone.
-I’ll be back at my desk later.
+I'm not at my desk because I'm walking out in solidarity with other Googlers and contractors to protest sexual harassment, misconduct, lack of transparency, and a workplace culture that's not working for everyone.
+I'll be back at my desk later.
 I walked out for real change.The main demand was the act of transparency from a company, the presence of an employee representative, and the public filings of each sexual assault case.
 There were many signs held up during the course of the protest.
 One said "What do I do at Google?
 I work hard every day so the company can afford $90,000,000 payouts to execs who sexually harass my co-workers", another said "Don't be evil".